mhd12e/devlix-wiki/docs/install_guid/installation.md

 - `curl`: One of the ways to install `Oh My Zsh`
 - `wget`: One of the ways to install `Oh My Zsh`
 - `flameshot`: Another tool for taking screenshots
+- `bluez-obex`: For bluetooth support
+- `bluez`: For bluetooth support
+- `bluez-utils`: For bluetooth support
+- `blueman`: For bluetooth support
+- `pulsemixer`: A tui tool for controlling sound

 ### Install `yay` (AUR helper)

+?> You can skip this part if `yay` is already installed on your system

 > The Arch User Repository (AUR) is a community-driven repository for Arch Linux users.
 It contains package descriptions (PKGBUILDs) that allow you to compile a package from source with makepkg and then install it via pacman.
 The AUR was created to organize and share new packages from the community and to help expedite popular packages' inclusion into the extra repository.
 This document explains how users can access and utilize the AUR.
 >